-Enter Ode, Jennifer Agabi and their ten-month-old son, El-Yaweh, from Nigeria.
-Ode and Jennifer, met while they were in university and married in 2017.
+Enter John*, Deborah* and their ten-month-old son, from Nigeria.
+John and Deborah, met while they were in university and married in 2017.
 They bonded over a shared enthusiasm for missions and trusted that God would eventually reveal to them his plan.
 That revelation came when SIM partners spoke at the couple’s church about Mali’s need for Christ.

-“Going to Mali as part of our Faithful Witness scheme was absolutely God’s plan for Ode and Jennifer,” says Daniel Nunkop, SIM’s West African Mobilisation Office Director.
+“Going to Mali as part of our Faithful Witness scheme was absolutely God’s plan for this couple,” says Daniel Nunkop, SIM’s West African Mobilisation Office Director.
 “He is very, very passionate about reaching the lost.
-This is evident in the way Ode has cultivated a thriving student ministry at a local university in his home town.
+This is evident in the way John has cultivated a thriving student ministry at a local university in his home town.
 He’s also devoted himself to learning and recently earned his doctorate in theology.”

 And when it comes to the couple as a team, Daniel says: “I see them as looking into the future of missions, not just the now.
 They have what it takes.
 I’m so excited about them because they are young and they are vibrant.”

 The couple’s journey to Mali was beset by enormous challenges, but they remained faithful and arrived in Mali’s capital city Bamako in December 2019.

 “We must confess it wasn’t an easy decision to make,” they admit.
 “But knowing that there are people dying without the opportunity of hearing about the salvation in Christ Jesus is enough reason for us.
 What good is a room with 100 lamps when another is in deep darkness?”